 - O Attend a college fair.
 If you haven't already, meet with representatives from colleges and ask them detailed questions about what their campuses have to offer.
-Ask about programs and majors, the campus environment, and opportunities to get involved on campus and in the community. - O Sign up to receive college reminders through TXT 4 Success.
+Ask about programs and majors, the campus environment, and opportunities to get involved on campus and in the community. - O Sign up to receive college reminders through Txt 4 Success.
 College-bound high school seniors can sign up to receive college reminders via text by texting "CFWV" to (304) 912-CFWV or by visiting cfwv.com.
 When students ask college-related questions via text, a college access advisor will respond.

-- Submit your college applications early.
+- O Apply to more than one college and submit applications early.
 Students who apply to more than one college or program are far more likely to attend college and succeed.
-That's because those students are more likely to receive help from admissions offices in preparing for college and are more likely to find the college or program that's the best fit for them.
-Researchers recommend that students apply to at least four colleges. - O Submit your initial transcript.
-When you apply to college, you should notify your high school counselor so that they can send an official transcript to the colleges to which you've applied.
+That's because those students are more likely to receive help from admissions offices in preparing for college - and are more likely to find the college or program that's the best fit for them. - O Submit your initial transcript.
+When you apply to college, you should notify your high school counselor so that they can send an official transcript to the colleges to which you've applied. - O File the FAFSA.
+The Free Application for Federal Student Aid (FAFSA) is the most important application to complete to find financial aid for college.
+It requires you to enter tax and income information.
+You will need to create a Federal Student Aid (FSA) ID at studentaid. gov/fafsa to submit the form.